robertmartin8/ReasonableDeviations/_notes/game_theory.md

   - if your costs are lower, you would want to reveal because *B* would produce less (good for you)
   - but you should also reveal middle cost items because otherwise *B* will assume you have high costs
   - hence there is **information unravelling** because you can't hide high costs.
 Silence speaks volumes.
 - When it comes to careers, people are trying to convince interviewers that they will be good employees.
-You may turn to **signalling** (e.g education or certification) -- it has to be something that is much more costly for bad workers.
+You may turn to **signalling** (e.g. education or certification) -- it has to be something that is much more costly for bad workers.
 In this case the "cost" is not financial (since that is the same for good and bad workers), but rather the difficulty of the work.
   - this is Spence's job-market signalling model
   - pessimistic model of education because it only considers the "pain" rather than the value of learning
   - education increases inequality